samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/c-fd-integration-aws.md

 ## Deploying Workload cluster AMI: GW Cloud SDK compliant kubernetes with File Drop

-1.- Navigate to AWS > AMIs
+1. Navigate to AWS > AMIs

-2.- Search for the AMI with specific ID (make sure you are in the correct region)
+2. Search for the AMI with specific ID (make sure you are in the correct region)

-3.- Instance can be launch from AMIs or EC2 space
+3. Instance can be launched from AMIs or EC2 space
 - From AMIs workspace click on specific AMI > Choose `Launch`
     - Set instance type to `t3.2xlarge` (8CPUs and 32GB RAM)
-    - Skip configuring Instance details and adding the storage (that can be left default if not specified differently)
+    - Skip configuring instance details and adding the storage (that can be left default if not specified differently)
     - Add any tags if needed
     - Security Group:
       - Create a new security group > Add Rule: